 I arrived in Warsaw after a slight delay in my scheduled flight.
 Flying in from Doncaster-Sheffield airport, this would be my second trip to Poland this year, and third in nine months.
 Taking an Uber from Warsaw Chopin, I arrived at my apartment, a short walk from the Old Town Square.
 The journey took around 30 minutes and cost 42zł, which at the time of travel was approximately £12.

 The apartment I stayed in belongs to the Warsaw Museum, which I thought was incredibly cool.
 The room was a self check-in apartment.
 A 24-hour security guard let me into the courtyard.
 The key was waiting for me in a small lock-box next to the apartment door.
-The apartment was amazing, read: Review: Rent like home – Muzeum Warszawy na Starówce, Warsaw.
+Read: Review: Rent like home – Muzeum Warszawy na Starówce, Warsaw or book now on booking.com.

 TIME TO EXPLORE